 Health professionals are encouraged to report all serious reactions, known as adverse events following immunisation (AEFI) – particularly if they are unexpected or significant.

 If a resident has an immediate serious reaction or is unwell in the days after a vaccination, you can report it to either:

 - Therapeutic Goods Administration (TGA).

 Vaccine workforce provider in-reach teams are responsible for monitoring residents and reporting serious reactions for the first 15 minutes post-vaccination.
-After that initial period, residential aged care facilities are responsible for monitoring and reporting any serious reactions.
+After that initial period, residential aged care homes are responsible for monitoring and reporting any serious reactions.

 Learn more about record keeping and reporting requirements.